 Mixed avenues are designed with a diverse range of tree species that are complementary in size, form and scale and as such the avenue is still unified.
 A mixed avenue will be far more robust and reliable and better equipped to face the ecological and climatological realities of today`s world.

-The ‘Avenues’ programme is intended to deliver an integrated network of continuous pedestrian and cycle routes across the city centre, making the city more sustainable and economically competitive.
-When complete, 17 streets and adjacent areas will be transformed, improving the environment and introducing green infrastructure across the city.
+The ‘Avenues’ programme aims to create an integrated network of continuous pedestrian and cycle routes across the city centre, enhancing the sustainability and economic competitiveness.
+Upon completion, the transformation will cover 17 streets and adjacent areas, enhancing the environment and introducing green infrastructure across the city.

 The pilot area, Sauchiehall Avenue, had never had trees planted down it before.
 The brief to Hillier, from Glasgow City Council and landscape contractor idverde, was for trees that would clearly mark out the new cycle route, as well as bringing great benefits to the appearance and environment of the avenue.

-While one of the important factors driving tree selection for this project was size, in order to create instant impact, biosecurity and biodiversity were also key.
+Tree selection for this project prioritised size for instant impact, with consideration for biosecurity and biodiversity.
 From a biosecurity point of view, the project favoured British-grown trees.
-And to support biodiversity, the avenue was planned with a mixture of tree species.
+To support biodiversity, planners designed the avenue with a mixture of tree species.

 Varieties of tree chosen were: